newhouseb/simpleotp/readme.md

 ## FAQ

-*Wait, this checks the TOTP secret before you enter a password?*
+**Wait, this checks the TOTP secret before you enter a password?**

-Yep, it feels kinda backwards, but I only have one login anyhow and I've rate-limited TOTP checks.
+Yep, it feels kinda backwards, but I only have one login anyhow and I've rate-limited TOTP checks, so you can't hammer auth to figure out the TOTP secret.

-*What about CSRF attacks?*
+**What about CSRF attacks?**

 In my case Jupyter already prevents CSRF attacks and the only thing you could do (as far as I can tell) with CSRF attacks on the auth server is log a user out, so I haven't bothered.